Stanford University

 Leland Stanford Junior University, commonly referred to as Stanford University, is a private research university in Stanford, California, United States.
-It was founded in 1885 by railroad magnate Leland Stanford (the eighth governor of and then-incumbent United States senator representing California) and his wife, Jane, in memory of their only child, Leland Jr.
+It was founded in 1885 by railroad magnate Leland Stanford (the eighth governor of and then-incumbent United States senator representing California) and his wife, Jane, in memory of their only child, Leland Jr, who died from typhoid at the age of 15.

 The university admitted its first students in 1891, opening as a coeducational and non-denominational institution.
 It struggled financially after Leland died in 1893 and again after much of the campus was damaged by the 1906 San Francisco earthquake.
-Following World War II, university provost Frederick Terman inspired an entrepreneurial culture to build a self-sufficient local industry (later Silicon Valley).
+Following World War II, university provost Frederick Terman inspired an entrepreneurial culture to build a self-sufficient local industry (giving rise to what is today known as Silicon Valley).
 In 1951, Stanford Research Park was established in Palo Alto as the world's first university research park.
 By 2021, the university had 2,288 tenure-line faculty, senior fellows, center fellows, and medical faculty on staff.

 The university is organized around seven schools of study on an 8,180 acre campus, one of the largest in the nation.
 It houses the Hoover Institution, a public policy think tank, and is classified among "R1: Doctoral Universities – Very high research activity".
 Students compete in 36 varsity sports, and the university is one of eight private institutions in the Atlantic Coast Conference (ACC).
 Stanford has won 136 NCAA team championships, and was awarded the NACDA Directors' Cup for 25 consecutive years, beginning in 1994.
 Students and alumni have won 302 Olympic medals (including 153 gold).

 The university is associated with 94 billionaires, 58 Nobel laureates, 33 MacArthur Fellows, 29 Turing Award winners, (Note: Undergraduate school alumni who received the Turing Award: